vitalab/vitalab.github.io/deep-learning/_posts/2018-11-08-sdrl_symbolic_deep_reinforcment_learning.md

 ![](/deep-learning/images/sdrl/bc.png)

 At any episode $$ t $$, the symbolic planner uses a logical representation $$ D $$, an initial state $$ I $$ and an intrinsic goal $$ G $$ (goal state) to generate a symbolic plan $$ \Pi_t $$.
 The transitions in $$ \Pi_t $$ each correspond to a sub-task and the controller uses Double-Deep Q Learning to learn a policy for each sub-task.
-Since reward provided by the environment may be too sparse, an _instrinsic_ reward is given to the agent.
+Since rewards provided by the environment may be too sparse, an _instrinsic_ reward is given to the agent.
 The intrinsic reward is defined as

 ![](/deep-learning/images/sdrl/intrinsic.png)

 where $$ \phi $$ is a large number to encourage sub-task completion, $$ \beta (s) $$ means sub-task completion and $$ r $$ is the reward provided by the environment.

-After the sub-task is completed or a pre-determined number of steps is reached, the success rate or the true environmental reward is used to define an _extrinsic_ reward:
+After the sub-task is completed or a pre-determined number of steps is reached, the success rate of the true environmental reward is used to define an _extrinsic_ reward:

 ![](/deep-learning/images/sdrl/extrinsic.png)